firogh/notes/philosophy/epistemology.md

 # First principle, then minimum essential fundamentals.
 “I tend to approach things from a physics framework,” Musk said in an interview.
 “Physics teaches you to reason from first principles rather than by analogy.
 So I said, okay, let’s look at the first principles.
 What is a rocket made of?
 Aerospace-grade aluminum alloys, plus some titanium, copper, and carbon fiber.
 Then I asked, what is the value of those materials on the commodity market?
 It turned out that the materials cost of a rocket was around two percent of the typical price.” - Elon Musk
 [Principles For Success by Ray Dalio (In 30 Minutes)](https://www.youtube.com/watch?v=B9XGUpQZY38)
+## A complete use case

 # Learning by doing/creating - what you did defines you. reinvent, creating, using.
 [Leonardo da Vinci](https://en.wikiquote.org/wiki/Talk:Leonardo_da_Vinci): I have been impressed with the urgency of doing.
 Knowing is not enough; we must apply.
 Being willing is not enough; we must do.
 Aristotle, The Nicomachean Ethics: For the things we have to learn before we can do them, we learn by doing them.
 Feynman mean: [What I cannot create, I do not understand?](https://www.quora.com/What-did-Richard-Feynman-mean-when-he-said-What-I-cannot-create-I-do-not-understand)
 Goethe: 我们必须流下热汗, 才能真正拥有父亲留下的遗产.
-Ray Dalio: knowing how to deal well with you setbacks is as important as knowing how to move forward. -- John Dewey: [D is for John Dewey: His Approach To Education](https://www.thepositiveencourager.global/john-deweys-approach-to-doing-positive-work/)
+Ray Dalio: knowing how to deal well with you setbacks is as important as knowing how to move forward.
+John Dewey: [D is for John Dewey: His Approach To Education](https://www.thepositiveencourager.global/john-deweys-approach-to-doing-positive-work/)
 Montaigne: We take other men’s knowledge and opinions upon trust; which is an idle and superficial learning.
 We must make them our own.
 We are just like a man who, needing fire, went to a neighbor’s house to fetch it, and finding a very good one there, sat down to warm himself without remembering to carry any back home.
 What good does it do us to have our belly full of meat if it is not digested, if it is not transformed into us, if it does not nourish and support us?
 [Stop Thinking and Start Doing: The Power of Practicing More](https://jamesclear.com/learning-vs-practicing)